Training area: disability equality rights

 Ruben is a disability equality trainer, public speaker and actor.

-While studying business management at university, Ruben attended two years of acting classes to help him gain presentation skills he would need as a business owner.
+While studying business management at university, Ruben attended 2 years of acting classes to help him gain presentation skills he would need as a business owner.

 He had been running a successful business for 11 years when he was struck by a hit-and-run driver while riding his motorbike.
 He spent 5 weeks in a coma and 6 months in hospital before coming home and continuing to run his business from bed.
 He was almost unable to mobilise for another 2 years, as doctors tried to save his leg.

-In 2007 Ruben found love online and sold everything he owned to move to the UK to join the woman who became his wife
+In January 2007 it was decided that his leg would require to be amputated.
+After the amputation, later that same year, Ruben found love online and sold everything he owned to move to the UK to join the woman who became his wife.

-He continued to learn about disability equality, the meaning of disability legislation and how it can help people with disabilities.
+He continued to learn about disability equality, the difference between the Social Model of disability and the Medical Model of disability as well as disability legislation and how it can help people with disabilities.

 He then went on to train London Overground front line staff members in disability equality rights, as well as customer services staff, through role play, followed by more extensive training for London Underground staff (4,000 staff members).